Authentic Muhammara Recipe

 Instructions

-• Place peppers cut side down on a baking sheet lined with parchment paper and drizzle them with 2 tablespoons of olive oil.
+• Place peppers cut side down on a sheet pan lined with parchment paper and drizzle them with 2 tablespoons of olive oil.

 • Cover peppers and roast them at 450℉ for 30-35 minutes until charred.